thkruz/keeptrack.space/SECURITY.md

 #### Guidelines for Reporting

 1. **Private Disclosure**: Please do not report security vulnerabilities through public GitHub issues.
-Instead, open the security menu and select `Report a Vulnerability`.
+Instead, use the `Report a Vulnerability` option listed under the Issues tab.

 2. **Provide Details**: Please provide as much detail as possible, including:
    - Steps to reproduce the vulnerability.